-|Indicates the average Share of Voice for the Impressions Goal and Budget Goal types of buy.
+Indicates the average Share of Voice for the Impressions Goal and Budget Goal types of buy.
 The fixed slot duration values are taken into account when calculating the average Share of Voice.|

 If you select Export to CSV, you can export your filters or your screens in CSV format.

 If you select Package, the Package Builder opens.
 It will include the screens you have selected and the ad flight information you have entered.
 For more information, see Package Builder.

-Note: Only users with Manager or Admin privileges can add or edit packages.
+Note: Only users with the Manager or Admin role can add or edit packages.
 See User Privileges by Role.

 If you select Proposal, the Proposal Builder opens.
 It will include the screens you have selected and the ad flight information you have entered.
 For more information, see Proposal Builder.